Please familiarize yourself with the COVID-19 safety protocols before you ride. Passengers must wear a face covering at all times.

 Please note which side of the street the bus stop address is on.
 In some instances an exact address was not available and instead a descriptor was used, such as Hoyt Ave. @ 31st St. (Hoyt Playground).

 Columbia Transportation offers a no-fee change ticket policy, allowing you to change your ticket at any time if you are unable to make your reservation.
 Your confirmation email will say "Want to change the ticket?
 Click here" with a link.
 Click the URL to be redirected to the change ticket web experience.
 Enter your ticket number, last name, and your new travel date to select a new trip.
 You will receive a new email and ticket; your old ticket will no longer be valid.

 Please be at the bus stop at least 5 minutes before your scheduled departure.
 If all ticketed passengers are accounted for, the bus may leave early in an effort to offset traffic delays that may occur throughout the route.

 When boarding the bus, tell the driver your name and present your Columbia ID.
 The driver will confirm that you are a ticket-holder using a trip manifest.
 Please be ready with your ID when you step up to the bus to ensure a timely boarding process.

 Please also be aware of the COVID-19 safety protocols in place before boarding the bus.
-Every other seat will be left empty to facilitate physical distancing (see seating chart).
 Always wear a face covering while waiting at bus stops and while riding the bus.
-Leave six feet of space between you and your fellow passengers while waiting for the bus.
+Leave six feet of space between you and your fellow passengers while waiting at the stop.

 Need help or have questions?